 And that all of this is done on a detailed and continuous basis.

-2021.AI’s Grace platform provides an easy way for companies or governments to create tangible metrics for fairness, transparency, and explainable AI.
+2021.AI’s Grace Enterprise AI Platform provides an easy way for companies or governments to create tangible metrics for fairness, transparency, and explainable AI.
 We link these metrics to your impact and risk assessments, and effectively measure these metrics continuously, while automatically restricting model behavior.

 2021.AI effectively creates a turn-key solution to AI governance and compliance, that needs little work effort once applied to your project or model.

 Rasmus has an abundance of experience in positions like Program Manager, Lead Architect, and Senior Consultant for various international Financial, Energy, and Telecom customers.
 His skills include leadership, mentoring, and enterprise architecture.